-Dinosaur Fossils: Dinosaur are perhaps one of the most amazing creatures that ruled over the planet for more than 160 million years.
+Dinosaur Fossil: Dinosaur are perhaps one of the most amazing creatures that ruled over the planet for more than 160 million years.
 Ranging from the size of hummingbirds to the size of gigantic trucks and buildings, these ferocious “lizards” once battled for dominance but went extinct because of a still unknown cause.

 Dinosaurs have already gone extinct but much information about them still remain-because of their fossils.
 Basically, fossils don’t easily degrade or decompose; hence they are a good source of evidence about the prehistoric life in the planet.